Japan: Hiroshima and Islands of the Seto Sea Bike Tour

 New dates are also welcomed for guided or private departures.

-Includes 9 nights, 9 breakfasts, 8 lunches, 9 dinners, full-time guiding, vehicle support, necessary transfers, maps, luggage handling, taxes
+Includes 9 nights, 9 breakfasts, 8 lunches, 9 dinners, full-time guiding, vehicle support, necessary transfers, hybrid bicycle rental, maps, luggage handling, taxes

 Small groups or private tours, fully supported with drivers/guides and vehicles, all lodging and most meals included.
 Choose from existing dates or request new departures.
 Read more on our “What to Expect” page.